 Conclusion: Coming to the conclusion part of the essay, it needs to be balanced and optimistic.
 It is advised to summarise the topic and end an essay on a positive/visionary note.

-To know how you can improve our writing skills for the UPSC Exam, visit the kinked article
+To know how you can improve your writing skills for the UPSC Exam, visit the linked article.

 What should be kept in mind while writing an essay for UPSC?

 - Brainstorming: is essential before you start the essay and it helps a person to get the right material that can be incorporated into an essay like thinking from various dimensions/perspectives and keywords.
 While at it, you can look for quotes, events, examples, facts and figures etc.to name a few.
 While brainstorming, develop a flowchart/skeletal structure which will help organise your thoughts and serves as a reference while writing the actual essay.

 - Stick to the topic: It’s extremely crucial to stick to the central theme of the essay.
 From the start till the end, the theme of the essay should be reflected and the flow shouldn’t be interrupted.
 The word limit prescribed by UPSC is 1000 – 1200 words.
 Deviating from the topic and not sticking to the word limit will result in negative marking.

 - Content: should be presented in a simple language.
 This paper is to understand one’s analytical abilities and command over writing.